 I have always found difficulty in writing about myself.
 What do you say about yourself, so that people feel somehow connected?
 Do I talk about having worked in the visual arts for decades?
 My widely varying interests?
 How my wife and I sold our house, and went sailing for two years?
-With Cats?
+With cats?

-What I can tell you is that I got my first “Real” camera in the Navy, and Interned at the Annapolis Capital Newspaper while attending at St. Mary’s College of Maryland.
+What I can tell you is that I got my first “Real” camera in the Navy, and Interned at the Annapolis Capital Newspaper while attending St. Mary’s College of Maryland.
 For a few of the early years, I was focused on Shooting Sailboat racing, and was Yachting Magazine’s photographer for their popular race weeks.
 I spent 10+ years working as a video producer.

 I occasionally will go back through my work done over the years.
 I am surprised how well the bulk of my work has stood the test of time.
-Sure, the cameras have gotten better (My first autofocus camera focused terribly on it’s own, and it was Nikons flagship camera at the time.)
+Sure, the cameras have gotten better (My first auto focus camera focused terribly on it’s own, and it was Nikon’s flagship camera at the time.)
 And of course, I have improved upon the craft over the years.
 But what matters is the feeling, the emotion they convey.
-To me this is validation that I am still doing the right thing, as my photographs are meant to be enjoyed for a lifeitme, and more.
-It means that nothing beats a good eye, imagination, and the experince to bring them together.
+This is so much more important I feel, than the latest filters or such overused gimmickry.

 There is lots more to tell, and I would be more than happy to begin to get to know you better, just let me know.